BetterPic Logo

 Jewel tones like teal, emerald, sapphire, and burgundy work for almost everyone.
 They're rich, professional, and photograph well against most backgrounds.
 If jewel tones aren't your style, muted neutrals (navy, charcoal, soft gray) are equally reliable.

-What should you not wear for a female headshot?
+What should you not wear for a professional headshot?

 Avoid neon colors, busy patterns, logos, shiny fabrics, and anything you're wearing for the first time.
 These either distract from your face or make you uncomfortable -- both of which show up on camera.